 LINET has an open formulary and contains all Part D drugs.

-The Centers for Medicare & Medicaid Services (CMS) created the Limited Income Newly Eligible Transition (LI NET) Program to provide immediate, temporary medication access for low-income Medicare beneficiaries without prescription drug coverage.
-CMS awarded the LI NET program contract to Humana.
+The Centers for Medicare & Medicaid Services (CMS) created the Limited Income Newly Eligible Transition (LINET) Program to provide immediate prescription coverage for Medicare beneficiaries who qualify for Medicaid or Extra Help and have no prescription drug coverage.
+CMS awarded the LINET program contract to Humana.

 - A letter from Social Security or CMS indicating award of Extra Help (e.g., official award letter, notice of change, notice of planned action)

 - A copy of the current state Medicaid award letter with effective dates

 - State eligibility verification system queries (interactive voice response, online)

 What if the LINET claim system does not recognize the beneficiary’s information?